mattyschell/planimetrics-manager/README.md

 Planimetrics feature classes delivered with Z values are wrong and bad.
 For Z values in a Geographic Information System to be valid they must be stored in a geographic coordinate reference system that supports the third dimension.
 New York Long Island State Plane (srid 2263) is not that.

 Run "Feature Class To Feature Class" on these feature classes.
 On the "Environments" tab change the "Output has Z Values" dropdown to "Disabled."
+For pavement_edge_carto also disable measures aka "M Values."

 * curb
 * curb_cut